noaa-ocs-modeling/OCSMesh/README.md

 This will allow you to make changes to the source code and be able to test them immediately without having to rerun the installer.

 ## Vagrant
+The Vagrant bootstrapping is provided here as a convenience.
+It should only be used as a demo in case that the installation script fails for some reason (if it does, please report it).
+In particular, this is most useful to test the program from a MacOSX computer.
+On Windows and Linux, you should use the regular installer.
 ```sh
 sh -c "$(curl -fsSL https://gist.github.com/jreniel/397df26f8b0c4aa71ea18e4a6baa012c/raw)"
 cd geomesh